bradtraversy/property-pulse/README.md

 - [components/PropertyAddForm.jsx](./components/PropertyAddForm.jsx)
 - [models/Property.js](./models/Property.js)

+### No need to check for component being mounted

 While we are in our [PropertyAddForm.jsx](./components/PropertyAddForm.jsx) we can also remove the check for the component being mounted before rendering the form as there is no real need for this.

+### Unused state in PropertyAddForm

-We can also remove all state and onChange handler functions as we are submitting the form with a form action to our API routes, so we don't really do anything with the local state.
+In our [PropertyAddForm.jsx](./components/PropertyAddForm.jsx) are using state to manage our input values when they change but we never actually do anything with the sate as we are submitting the form using a form action to our API routes.
+So we can completely remove the complexity of managing state here.
 This greatly simplifies the code in the **PropertyAddForm**.

 ## BUG: API routes not sending a JSON response.